 The rise of populism in Western democracies has spawned a large body of literature seeking patterns and explanations for (in particular) the success of right-wing populist parties.
-Among the proposed explanations, rising inequality has a prominent role (Fukuyama 2019; Hoffmann, Lee, and Lemieux 2020; Kopczuk and Zwick 2020; Pastor and Veronesi 2018), often combined with structural economic changes and labor market insecurity (Colantone and Stanig 2018a; Dehdari 2022; Dippel, Gold, and Heblich 2015; Kurer and van Staalduinen 2022).
-As documented by Guriev and Papaioannou (2022), the literature is large and contains both consistent patterns and some conflicting findings.
-For example, Gozgor (2022) finds a link between the World Uncertainty Index (Baker, Bloom, and Davis 2016) and populism in European democracies, and several studies using individual-level data have concluded that trade with China has polarizing political effects and seem to breed populism (Autor et al. 2020; Colantone and Stanig 2018b; Dippel, Gold, and Heblich 2015).
-On the other hand, cross-country evidence presented by Fang, Gozgor, and Yan (2021) suggests that economic globalization may actually alleviate polarization, and Bergh and Kärnä (2021) find no cross-country association between economic globalization and (right-wing or left-wing) populism in European democracies since 1980.
+Among the proposed explanations, rising inequality has a prominent role (Fukuyama, 2019; Pastor and Veronesi, 2018; Hoffmann et al., 2020; Kopczuk and Zwick, 2020), often combined with structural economic changes and labor market insecurity (Dehdari, 2021; Dippel et al., 2015; Colantone and Stanig, 2018a; Kurer and van Staalduinen, 2022).
+As documented by Guriev and Papaioannou (2022) the literature is large and contains both consistent patterns and some conflicting findings.
+For example, Gozgor (2022) finds a link between the World Uncertainty Index (Baker et al., 2016) and populism in European democracies, and several studies using individual level data have concluded that trade with China has polarizing political effects and seem to breed populism (Autor et al., 2020; Colantone and Stanig, 2018b; Dippel et al., 2015).
+On the other hand, cross-country evidence presented by Fang et al. (2021) suggest that economic globalization may actually alleviate polarization, and Bergh and Kärnä (2021) find no cross-country association between economic globalization and (right-wing or left-wing) populism in European democracies since 1980.

 Regarding the role of unemployment and economic crises, it is worth noting that Algan et al. (2017) document a strong relationship between within-region changes in unemployment and voting for populist parties during the European economic crisis of 2008-2012.
 Also studying the economic crisis in Europe, Stockemer (2017) finds that (with the exception of regions in Greece and France), the radical right had the strongest electoral gains in regions and countries that were relatively spared from the gust of the crisis.
 Discussing the case of France, Hankla (2019) provides a hint that labor market institutions might matter.
-According to Hankla, France seems to be "stuck in a conundrum" where rigid labor markets provide stability to the majority but also create a substantial underclass-denied permanent employment.
-While the conundrum alluded to is well-documented as labor market dualism (Barbieri and Cutuli 2015), Hankla's observation underscores that high levels of employment protection and the resulting labor market rigidity have not stopped populism from growing in France.
+According to Hankla, France seems to be "stuck in a conundrum" where rigid labor markets provide stability to the majority but also create a substantial underclass denied permanent employment.
+While the conundrum alluded to is well-documented as labor market dualism (Barbieri and Cutuli, 2015), Hankla's observation underscores that high levels of employment protection and the resulting labor market rigidity has not stopped populism from growing in France.

-The present article suggests that labor market institutions matter and notes that there are theoretical reasons why labor market flexibility might even alleviate some types of populism.
-It departs from the fact that fear plays a crucial role in the rhetoric of right-wing populist parties-both fear in general and fear of losing one's job due to, for example, trade, migration, or automatization (D'Ambrosio, Leombruni, and Razzolini 2021; Wodak 2015, 2020).
+The present paper suggests that labor market institutions matter and notes that there are theoretical reasons why labor market flexibility might even alleviate some types of populism.
+It departs from the fact that fear plays a crucial role in the rhetoric of right-wing populist parties-both fear in general and fear of losing one's job due to for example trade, migration or automatization (D'Ambrosio et al., 2021; Wodak, 2015, 2020).
 Conceptually, populism thriving on fear of job loss is different from populist parties benefiting from people actually losing their jobs.
-The distinction is illustrated by the findings of Kurer (2020), who used empirical evidence from Germany, the United Kingdom, and Switzerland to show that right-wing populist parties tend to be successful among routine workers who manage to cling to their jobs until (early) retirement, but less so among voters who have actually lost their job.
+The distinction is illustrated by the findings in Kurer (2020), who used empirical evidence from Germany, the UK and Switzerland to show that right-wing populist parties tend to be successful among routine workers who manage to cling to their jobs until (early) retirement, but less so among voters who have actually lost their job.
 The latter group is more prone to left-wing voting (if unemployed) or to economically liberal voting (if they find a new and better job).
-If these findings generalize to cross-country patterns, they suggest that left-wing populism is associated with higher unemployment, while right-wing populism is associated with labor market rigidity, and neither type of populism is strongly associated with inequality.
+If these findings generalize to cross-country patterns, they suggest that left-wing populism is associated with higher unemployment, right-wing populism is associated with labor market rigidity, and that neither type of populism is strongly associated with inequality.